Calculation of rent-to-income ratio

 I am just waiting for confirmation about the correct weight so will follow up with that.

-Updated by Marina Fernandez Reino over 1 year ago
+Updated by Marina Fernandez Reino almost 4 years ago

 Thank you for your help.